szpytmus/currency-converter/README.md

 ![Currency converter](./images/currency-converter.png)

-<font size="+1">Simple currency converter allowing user to change between GBP, EUR, USD and PLN currencies.
+Simple currency converter allowing user to change between GBP, EUR, USD and PLN currencies.
 Simple looks and easy interface makes it quick to learn and operate.
-Try and enjoy!</font>
+Try and enjoy!

 ## Demo